securityguy/DMRcmd/README.md

      Name=DMRcmd

 This example will send any private or group calls in the 8999900 - 8999999 range to DMRcmd.
 Using a Private Call is recommended.
-DMRCmd ignores group calls unless "talkgroup" is set to true in the event configuration, in which case both private and group calls will be considered for the event.
+DMRcmd ignores group calls unless "talkgroup" is set to true in the event configuration, in which case both private and group calls will be considered for the event.